ibm-cloud-docs/pattern-openshift-vpc-dr-multiregion/storage-design.md

 ## Performance
 To ensure that your application perform optimally under heavy load, select a block storage tier that meets your organization application performance baseline.
 IBM Cloud provides various block storage performance tiers with differing performance characteristics, select a tier that meets your applications IOPS and throughput needs.
 When using VPC clusters with VSIs, for performance considerations, use VPC Block storage 10 IOPS for worker nodes.

-For more information refer to https://cloud.ibm.com/docs/vpc?topic=vpc-block-storage-profiles&interface=ui#defined-performance-profile
+For more information refer to [Block Storage profile families](https://cloud.ibm.com/docs/vpc?topic=vpc-block-storage-profiles&interface=ui#block-storage-profile-overview)